Don't buy solar panels: 7 reasons why you should hold off

 The ITC is currently worth 26%; you can use it to save over a quarter of the price of your solar system.
 This incentive can play a huge role in improving the payback period of a solar system purchase.

 Additional incentives are usually available at the state level, and sometimes at the local level, as well.
 Right now, 38 states offer net metering, a valuable incentive that allows you to sell your electricity to the utility company at retail rates, while some states, such as New York, offer state tax credits worth thousands of dollars.

 But if you’re in a situation where you don’t qualify for incentives — the federal tax credit, for instance, only applies if you pay federal taxes to begin with — then solar energy may not be right for you.

 You’ve heard the old saying: if it’s too good to be true, it probably is.
-And unfortunately, it applies to the solar industry.
+Unfortunately, this definitely applies to solar.

-The massive growth in the solar industry means that the rise of highly-rated local solar companies has also been accompanied by fly-by-night operations.
+Massive growth in the solar industry means that the rise of highly-rated local solar companies has been accompanied by fly-by-night operations.

 The latter category of companies offer solar panel installations at bargain-basement prices, either because they offer low-quality equipment or because they have an unsustainable pricing model that will see it out of business within a few years.